![]() |

 July 1, 2009---Bruce's First Letter to Linda Lanier, the Budget Analyst of MVNP

-After giving the park a month to respond to his first letter, Bruce eventually filed a formal FOIA request.
-Nevertheless, before responding to the Deputy Superintendent's email (his letter of July 24, 2009) and before sending his first formal FOIA request, he had called and talked with the head FOIA Officers of both the Department of Interior and the National Park Service just to make sure that as a government employee, there was no reason why he couldn't pursue a FOIA.
-There wasn't.
-And as a result of those conversatoins, it was decided that Bruce's initial FOIA request and its accompanying letter should be sent directly to the Intermountain Regional Office instead of directly to Mesa Verde National Park.... eventhough usually the first request is sent to the office in which the records you are seeking are located.
+Before responding to Bill Nelligan’s email of July 21, 2009, Bruce had called and talked with the head FOIA Officers of both the Department of Interior and the National Park Service just to clarify that as a government employee, his right to pursue a FOIA request was not limited in any way.
+It wasn't.
+Furthermore, as a result of those conversations, it was decided Bruce's initial FOIA request and its accompanying letter should be sent directly to the Intermountain Regional Office ....instead of to Mesa Verde National Park.
+(Usually the initial FOIA request should be sent to the office where the records you are seeking are located.)

-August 10, 2009---Jack O'Brian's First Official Response to Bruce's First Official FOIA Reqest
+August 10, 2009---Jack O'Brian's First Official Response to Bruce's First Official FOIA Request

 August 14, 2009---Bruce's Letter Offering to Help Gather Information for his FOIA Request.